AntArst/Ant-s-Finance-App/PRIVACY_POLICY.md

 - We do not have access to your data

 ### 4.3 Data Retention
-- Your data remains on your device until you delete it
+- Your data remains on your device until you close the app
-- You can delete the app at any time, which removes all locally stored data
+- You can delete the app at any time, which removes all locally stored config data
 - Exported CSV files are under your control and stored where you choose

 ## 5. Data Sharing and Disclosure